Trump: Declassified memo 'vindicates' him, shows Russia investigation a 'witch hunt'

 “This memo totally vindicates ‘Trump’ in probe,” Trump tweeted Saturday.
 “But the Russian Witch Hunt goes on and on.
 Their [sic] was no Collusion and there was no Obstruction (the word now used because, after one year of looking endlessly and finding NOTHING, collusion is dead).
 This is an American disgrace!”

 The four-page memo, written by House Intelligence Committee Chairman Devin Nunes, R-Calif., alleges intelligence abuse by the Department of Justice and the FBI during the 2016 presidential campaign.
-Particularly, it alleges that the two agencies requested a surveillance warrant in the absence of a disputed anti-Trump dossier funded by Democrats.
+Particularly, it alleges that the two agencies requested a surveillance warrant using a disputed anti-Trump dossier funded by Democrats.

-Former FBI Deputy Director Andrew McCabe testified to the committee that “no surveillance warrant would have been sought” from the FISA court “without the Steele dossier information.”
+The memo said former FBI Deputy Director Andrew McCabe testified to the committee that “no surveillance warrant would have been sought” from the FISA court “without the Steele dossier information.”

-The memo said it was not disclosed that the dossier was authored by an outspoken Trump critic, Christopher Steele.
+The memo said it was not disclosed that the dossier was authored by an outspoken Trump critic and former British spy, Christopher Steele.

 "What's going on in this country, I think it is a disgrace," the president said at the White House after the memo was released.
 "When you look at that, and you see that, and so many other things what's going on, a lot of people should be ashamed of themselves, and much worse than that."